Dean's Office

 Richard J. DeCapua, EdD

-Senior Associate Dean of Student Affairs
+Senior Associate Dean of Students and Deputy Chief Student Life Officer for AS&E

 As the Senior Associate Dean of Students, Rich is responsible for ensuring that programs and services are adding to the success of students in and outside of the classroom.
 From Orientation to Housing, to Health Promotion and Campus Life, Rich leads efforts to create a safe, welcoming, and educational environment for all students.
-He leads the day-to-day operations of the division of student affairs, and collaborates with several campus partners, ranging from Athletics and TUPD, to envision programs that result in student success.
+He leads the day-to-day operations of the division of student life, and collaborates with several campus partners, ranging from Athletics and TUPD, to envision programs that result in student success.

 Prior to Tufts, Rich held similar student affairs positions at Boston College, Brandeis University and Wesleyan University.
-His doctoral work and research centers of financial models and policy development in higher education.
+His doctoral work and research centers on financial models and policy development in higher education.
 He teaches in several graduate programs in the greater Boston area.

 Kevin Kraft

-Associate Dean of Student Affairs
+Associate Dean of Students

 Nicole Sullivan